MichaelCurrin/python-package-quickstart/README.md

 ## Related projects

 See also [MichaelCurrin/py-project-template](https://github.com/MichaelCurrin/py-project-template).
-That isn't installable using `pip` like this does, but it does cover unit tests and a GH Actions CI flow.
+That isn't installable using `pip` like this one is

+But it does things this does not:

+- Makefile
+- unit tests
+- GH Actions CI flow

 ## License